Prabir Das

-Prabir Das (প্রবীর দাস; born 20 December 1993) is an Indian professional footballer who plays as a right-back for Indian Super League club Bengaluru FC.
+Prabir Das (প্রবীর দাস; born 20 December 1993) is an Indian professional footballer who plays as a right-back for the Indian Super League club, Inter Kashi.

-Career
+Club career

 Pailan Arrows

 On 23 September 2012 Das scored his first goal for Pailan Arrows in the 2012 Indian Federation Cup against Shillong Lajong at the Keenan Stadium in the 69th minute to give Pailan the victory 2–1.
 He then scored his first I-League goal for Pailan Arrows and the second goal of his career again against Shillong Lajong at the Salt Lake Stadium in which he scored in the 39th minute to give Pailan Arrows the eventual 1–0.

 On 12 April 2013, during a game versus Prayag United, Das collapsed on the pitch due to heatstroke.
 It was 37 degrees Celsius when Das fell and had to be taken away via ambulance to the nearest hospital.
 He had breathing problems which resulted in immediate care.